oscar-barlow/java-quickstart/4-spring-boot/ReadMe.md

 Finally, the [Spring Guides](https://spring.io/guides), maintained by the Spring team, are a very useful resource.

-* Introduction to the Spring framework
-* Configuration, Profiles and Testing
-* Controllers and Validation

 ## Sections
 1. Introduction to the Spring framework
 2. Configuration, Profiles and Testing